Categories > Books > Harry Potter > A Horcrux’s Fate

 Love.

-The word struck his chest like a spell.
+The word hit him hard.
 Heavy.
 Blunt.
-He didn’t know what to do with it—never had.
+He didn’t know what to do with it, never had.
 He could face curses, duel Death Eaters, walk willingly into the Forest to die—but this?
 Love?
 That was different.
 That was complicated.
 That was dangerous.

 Family.

 That word hurt more than Harry wanted to admit.
-It came with too much—too many faces.
+It brought too many memories with it.
 Mum.
 Dad.
 Sirius.
 Remus.
-Fred.
-Dumbledore.
 Everyone he’d loved and lost.

 He barked a laugh, sharp and humourless.
 It echoed harshly off the bathroom tiles.